-Caramel Corn is an easy treat that your whole family will love!
-Made with simple ingredients, this recipe is a winner!
+This Caramel Corn recipe is an easy treat that your whole family will love!
+Made with simple ingredients you probably already have on hand, this recipe is a winner!

-Family movie night is a special occasion for us.
+Family movie night is one of my favorites.
 I love laughing with my kids and spending time cuddled up together.
-Family movie night outside is somehow even more precious as we do it all under the stars.
+Family movie night watching holiday movies is somehow even more precious.

 I think it goes without saying that any great movie night needs to have snacks.
 One of the greatest movie time snacks is caramel corn!
 It is far easier to make than you would think, and it was a HUGE hit with my family.